Community of Practice

 Tasneem Islam, Monash Health

-In 2020, AIDH – Nursing and Midwifery will play a key role in hosting NI2020, the world congress for nursing and midwifery informatics, in Brisbane 27-29 July.
-The NI 2020 theme shows nursing and midwifery professionals as frontline users of digital solutions.
+AIDH – Nursing and Midwifery will play a key role in hosting NI 2021, the world congress for nursing and midwifery informatics, in Sydney.
+The NI 2021 theme shows nursing and midwifery professionals as frontline users of digital solutions.
 In the world of digitally driven, patient-centred healthcare, nurses and midwives are “nurse navigators”.

 ieMR Clinical Application Analyst (Clinical Nurse Consultant),